Vartaniv/msp432-ble-gyro-robot/README.md

 ## License

-This project is intended for educational and academic use.
+This project is intended for educational, academic, and demonstration purposes.